FlineDev/BartyCrouch/README.md

 fi
 ```

-Now place the relative path(s) of your Storyboard(s) to translate into the `storyboards` array and you're good to go.
+Add a `bartycrouch -in ... -all` line for each of your base internationalized storyboards and you're good to go.
 Xcode will now run BartyCrouch each time you build your project and update your `.strings` files accordingly.

 *Note: Please make sure you commit your code using source control regularly when using the build script method.*

 ## Contributing

 Contributions are welcome.
 Please just open an Issue on GitHub to discuss a point or request a feature there or send a Pull Request with your suggestion.
 Please also make sure to write tests for your changes in order to make sure they don't break in the future.
+Please note that there is a framework target within the project alongside the command line utility target to make testing easier.

 ## License